pradhanpradeep/ds-project/README.md

       - data/review_training_sentiment_scores_RegexpStemmer.csv

-4) run main.py script with the default settings.
+4) we are now ready to go, just run main.py script with the default settings.

-   all it takes few keyword arguments that can be tweaked while calling models.train() function.
+   all it takes few keyword arguments that need to be passed to models.train() function.

      -----------------------------------------------------
      regressors = ['Ridge', 'RandomForestRegressor', 'GradientBoostingRegressor'] #! see config.py